Part 2B Course

 International Candidates

-• often lack confidence in the context of a demanding and sometimes intimidating exam.
+• Often, they lack confidence in the context of a demanding and sometimes intimidating exam.

-• may lack experience in aspects of precision radiotherapy, brachytherapy, skin radiotherapy, molecular radiotherapy.
+• May lack experience in precision radiotherapy, brachytherapy, skin radiotherapy, and molecular radiotherapy.

-• may primarily practice as radiation oncologists, and lack experience in SACT, Palliative Medicine, or aspects of general medicine relevant to Acute Oncology.
+• They may primarily practice as radiation oncologists and lack experience in SACT, palliative medicine, or aspects of general medicine relevant to acute oncology.

-• may not be up to date with the latest SACT protocols/new biologicals/decision points & indications.
+• May not be current with the latest SACT protocols/new biologicals/decision points & indications.

-• are quite possibly uncertain about clinical decision-making in the context of British practice as tested in the exam.
-This is complex, and includes an understanding of how medicine functions in the UK, availability of various treatments, and some sometimes subtle cultural factors.
+• Are pretty possibly uncertain about clinical decision-making in the context of British practice as tested in the exam.
+This is complex and includes an understanding of how medicine functions in the UK, the availability of various treatments, and some sometimes subtle cultural factors.

-International Oncologists often do not have the Internal Medicine experience or MRCP, required for Oncology trainees in the UK.
-Since Acute Oncology Service has become an integral part of day to day oncology practise and is a vital part of the FRCR 2B exam assessment, we provide extra sessions on AOS on the Kolkata course to bridge this gap.
+International Oncologists often lack the Internal Medicine experience or MRCP required for Oncology trainees in the UK.
+Since the Acute Oncology Service has become an integral part of daily oncology practise and is a vital part of the FRCR 2B exam assessment, we provide extra sessions on AOS on the Kolkata course to bridge this gap.

 The benefit of bringing the course to Kolkata is that it is tailored to your needs.
-We provide the Cardiff course in its entirety, but we are also able to assess and help overcome the obstacles that can disadvantage international candidates.
+We provide the Cardiff course in its entirety, but we can also assess and help overcome the obstacles that can disadvantage international candidates.

 Expectations of Cardiff-TMC Course Delegates

-You will have reviewed all of the pre-recorded material thoroughly before coming to TMC Kolkata.
+You will have thoroughly reviewed the pre-recorded material before coming to TMC Kolkata.
 This is essential, as the intensive on-campus course held at TMC Kolkata does not repeat the didactic material covered in the pre-recorded lectures.

 The on-campus teaching and virtual live sessions at TMC Kolkata are strongly oriented towards decision-making and clinical scenarios, as tested in the exam.